-You can see this for yourself by simply right-clicking on the process name in the Task Manager list, and then choosing Go to Service(s) from the menu.
+You can see the service for yourself by simply right-clicking on the executable name in the Details tab, and then choosing Go to Service(s) from the menu.

 This will take you to the Services tab, where you can clearly see the Windows Search item selected in the list.

 If you take a look at the file properties, you can clearly see that this particular executable is the Indexer component for Windows Search—though the name probably gave that away already.

 Tip: If you want to view the executable directly, right-click the executable name in the “Details” and select “Properties.”